 Growing up in various far-flung countries Kirstie’s former years were saturated with contrasting culture, colour, language and experience.
 Trying to make sense of her journey whilst beginning to form her own sense of identity she immersed herself in drawing, painting and sewing.

 Textiles were always present growing up; the women of Kirstie’s family all skilled stitchers, knitters and makers so it was only a matter a time before she herself picked up a needle and thread.
 At 9 years old, whilst living in Lagos, Nigeria she was taught to embroider by a warm-hearted Indian lady and something clicked.
 Kirstie later gained a BA in Textile Design followed by an MA in Visual Language & Performance before beginning her career as Fine Artist living in London.
-The works form a diverse portfolio comprising embroidery, photography, film, painting, drawing and installation.
+The works formed a diverse portfolio comprising photography, film, painting, drawing and high impact installations involving garments.

-Embroidery soon became a focus, Kirstie was hugely inspired by its diversity and potential as a means of expression, communication (or subversion) and as she studied further by its history and practice throughout the world both as an art form and in daily life, and the repetitive, meditative, and healing effects experienced through its creation.
-A significant point came in 2002 whilst travelling in southern India, where Kirstie spent many hours stitching and embroidering alongside Karnatakan gypsy women creating a simple jacket.
-They were not able to communicate to each other in words but shared that time of connection through the mutual act of stitching.
-(A few embroideries collected during this trip can be seen on the Red Dress as an honouring of the seeds that led to its own creation).
+Embroidery soon became a focus.
+Kirstie was hugely inspired by its diversity and potential for expression, communication (or subversion) and as she studied further by its history and practice throughout the world - as an art form, in daily life and the meditative and healing effects experienced through its creation.
+A significant point came in 2002 whilst Kirstie was travelling in southern India and spent many hours stitching and embroidering alongside Karnatakan gypsy women creating a simple jacket.
+Although unable to communicate to each other in words they shared a time of connection through the mutual act of stitching.
+(A few embroideries collected during this trip can be seen on the Red Dress as an honouring of the seeds that inspired its creation).